Earn an "A" in Lunch

 Keep Lunchtime Interesting

-Encourage kids to pack their lunch with items they like so they are less likely to throw their lunch away or swap with classmates.
+- Plan lunch together.
+Encourage kids to pack their lunch with items they enjoy so they are less likely to throw their lunch away or swap with classmates.

-Pack exotic fruits like kiwi or allow them to pick fruits and vegetables they want to try at the grocery store.
+- Try new foods.
+Pack exotic fruits such as kiwi, or allow them to pick fruits and vegetables they want to try at the grocery store.

-Vary protein sources like tuna, peanut butter, turkey or beans, and offer different whole grain items like whole-grain bread, tortillas or crackers.
+- Offer choices.
+Vary protein sources — tuna, peanut butter, turkey or beans — and offer different whole-grain items such as whole-grain bread, tortillas or crackers.
 Rotate whole pieces of fruit (banana, orange or grapes) and cut-up vegetables (celery, carrots or broccoli).

 Regular physical activity is vital to strengthen muscle and bones, promote a healthy body weight, support learning, develop social skills and build self-esteem.
 Kids are encouraged to be active for 60 minutes per day.
 Involving the family is a great way to spend time together.
 Hike together as a weekend outing, ride bikes after dinner, play catch after work or take the dog for a brisk walk.

-For more information on helping your children grow healthy and strong, consult a registered dietitian nutritionist in your area and visit KidsEatRight.org.
+For more information on helping your children grow healthy and strong, consult a registered dietitian nutritionist in your area.